arstrel/ticket-store/README.md

 Each service connects to a separate database and runs in a separate container.
 All the containers are orchestrated by kubernetes.
 Skaffold is used to run all the parts on local and enable rebuild/restart on code changes.
 Run `skaffold dev` to start the app on local

+## Optimistic concurrence control

+Upon updating the entity (ticket or order), main service, responsible for managing such entity, increments the `version` property.
+All the rest of the services, upon receiving an event will check the version of the replicated entity in their own database.
+These services will only process the event if it is in order, meaning if it has a version of the entity of `-1` compared to the one in it's own database.
+This enables us to only process events in order of how they were issued.
+This is achieved by the plugin to mongoose schema that comes from `mongoose-update-if-current` package and changes to `onMessage` method implemented on event listeners.
+TicketUpdatedListener for example.

+## Why do we need "mongoose-update-if-current"

+This handy mongoose plugin does two things exactly:

+1. Updates the version number on records before they are saved.
+Increments version number by 1 every time
+2. Customizes the find-and-update operation (save) to look for the correct version.
+Instead of "find the record with this id" it becomes "find the record with this id and this version"